philsegeler/OxygenEngine2/README.md

 - ~~Basic Material and Lighting support.~~(DONE)
 - ~~Rewrite the scenegraph/renderer/API and CSL_Interpreter to a more efficient types format using a templated OE_SharedIndexMap and ```std::shared_ptr```. (depends on antsouchlos' work on the parser/interpreter)~~(DONE)
-- Support multiple shaders
+- ~~Support multiple shaders~~
+- Implement Directional Light rendering pass.
+- Implement Point+Area Light-Indexed rendering pass.
 - Support multiple render targets and framebuffers in the Renderer API
-- Implement Clustered Forward Renderer or Deferred Renderer or Tiled renderer etc, but probably the clustered one.
+- Implement Light Indexed Deferred Renderer.
 - Integration of the ```SDL2_image``` library and basic Texture streaming support with diffuse maps.
 - Integration of the ```SDL2_ttf``` + ```'freetype``` libraries and basic font loading and text-rendering support.